Dave Brandon: Toys "R" Us

 Toys "R" Us announced that Brandon would succeed Antonio Urcelay as CEO on June 2, 2015.
 Brandon was chosen for his track record of leading two private companies to their IPOs.
 In an interview with The Wall Street Journal, Brandon acknowledged that the owners of Toys R Us (Bain Capital and Vornado Realty Trust) would seek to exit the business, but emphasized the necessity of improving the company's performance: "The focus now is on execution, performance and growth. … The company needs to put itself in a position where it can compete globally."

 On May 14, 2018, Brandon resigned as CEO of Toys "R" Us.
 He earned $11.25 million in compensation with the company in 2017.

 Bankruptcy

 On September 19, 2017, Toys "R" Us filed for Chapter 11 bankruptcy.

 In a U.S Bankruptcy Court filing on March 15, 2018, the company determined that the best way to maximize their recoveries would be to liquidate the existing inventory.
 In response to the decision, Brandon explained "Toys R Us found itself in serious default on our financing covenants."
 Earnings following Christmas 2017 were about half of what the company typically earns in a normal year.

+DTE Energy

+Brandon sits on the Board of Directors for Detroit Edison as the Finance, Organization & Compensation and Public Policy and Responsibility Committees.